anannya2805-svg/E-Commerce-Ananlytics-Pipeline/README.md

 ---

 ## 💡 Key Business Insights
-1. Ergonomic Chair generates 39K —
+1. Ergonomic Chair generates 39K which
-   70% of total revenue — making it the most critical product for the business
+   is 70% of total revenue making it the most critical product for the business.

-2. Wireless Mouse sold most units (172) but earned least revenue (4K) while
+2. Wireless Mouse sold the most units
+   (172) but earned the least revenue
-   Ergonomic Chair earned 39K from
+   (4K) while Ergonomic Chair earned
+   39K from just 156 units proving
-   156 units — high volume does not always mean high revenue
+   that high volume does not always mean high revenue.

-3. New York earned lowest revenue (7K) despite being a major market —
+3. New York earned the lowest revenue of 7K despite being a major market while Phoenix led all cities with
-   Phoenix led with 15.2K showing a clear untapped opportunity in New York
+   15.2K indicating a clear untapped growth opportunity in New York.

-4. Furniture alone drives 70% of revenue with Electronics at 20% and Office
+4. Furniture alone drives 70% of total revenue with Electronics contributing
-   Supplies at 10% — heavy dependency
+   20% and Office Supplies only 10%
-   on one category is a business risk
+   which makes the business heavily dependent on a single category and creates a significant risk.

 5. September 2023 was the lowest
-   performing month of the year — indicating a seasonal dip that requires planned attention
+   performing month of the entire year indicating a seasonal dip that requires planned promotional attention.

-6. Sales standard deviation of 331.39
-   exceeds median order value of 125 — revenue is largely driven by occasional large orders making it inconsistent and unpredictable
+6. The sales standard deviation of 331.39 exceeds the median order value of 125 which means revenue is largely driven by occasional large orders rather than consistent customer spending making it unpredictable.